TwilCynder/goombalib-parser/readme.md

 All the "add" methods take an "option" parameter, used to fine-tune the behavior of the added parser.
 There are some options that work on all parsers; only the options that are specific to each parser will be listed below.

-- "default" : specifies the default value retrurned by the parser is it did not catch anything (and was optional)
+- **"default"** : specifies the default value retrurned by the parser is it did not catch anything (and was optional)
-- "description" (string) : gives a description to the parser, used by the manual feature (see [the --help/-h parameter](#enablehelpparameter))
+- **"description"** (string) : gives a description to the parser, used by the manual feature (see [the --help/-h parameter](#enablehelpparameter))

+An additional common (as in, compatible with multiple parsers but not all) option is **"transform"** : this option allows you to convert the value saved by a parser before it is returned.
+- If its value is "number", the value will be converted to an integer (using parseInt)

 ##### .addParameter(dest, options = {}, optional = true)
 Adds a **parameter** parser, that will simply take the value of an basic argument.
 A "basic argument" is defined as any argument that did not match any option or switch parser (see below) and is not a property (also see below)